 Dr. Hong obtained her Ph.D. from Columbia University in Disability Studies (Mild-Moderate; Cross-Categorical; K-12).
-She also earned three masters in Instructional Practices for the Diverse Learners, Leadership Policy & Administration in Special Education, and as a Learning Specialist.
+She also earned three masters in Instructional Practices for the Diverse Learners, Leadership Policy & Administration, and as a Learning Specialist.

 She was a three-time recipient of the prestigious Senior Fulbright Scholar, Senior Fulbright Specialist, Fulbright Hays awards, and the First Honorable Visiting Scholar to Taiwan Municipal University of Education.

 In 2014, Dr. Hong was appointed by the U.S. State Department, Bureau of International and Information Programs, as a Speaker Specialist & Expert on Disability where she consults with governmental agencies around the world.